pawelgrzybek/pawelgrzybek.com/content/posts/2024-12-29-a-look-back-at-2024/index.md

 ## Fatherhood

-I’m the proudest father of a 15-month-old Antonia, and she is the driving force for almost anything else I do in my life.
+I’m the proudest father of a 15-month-old Antonia, and she is the driving force for everything I do in my life.
 So far, we have experienced a few stages of parenting, and every single one of them, despite its challenges, is the most rewarding thing that could happen to us.
 Being a father opened another level of emotional understanding inside me.
 This all probably sounds super boring to you if you don’t have kids, or perfectly obvious if you do.
 I just wanted to express my love and gratitude for having an incredible family.

 ## NN1 Dev Club